 What are some of the benefits of using time blocks?

 - It minimizes the effect of false urgency.
-All those things that seem urgent in the moment – like emails or notifications or simply tasks that need to be done – can safely be ignored when they pop up because you know that you have time allotted for them at some point in your day.
+So all those things that seem urgent in the moment – like emails or notifications or simply tasks that need to be done – can safely be ignored when they pop up because you know that you have time allotted for them at some point in your day.

 - It encourages you to make the most of every hour.
 You’ll find that you want to get as much done as possible during each time block.
 It may even become like a game.